rjwdata/poc-early-warning/README.md

 -  Model Tuning
 ## Data Ingestion

-The data comes from the Strategic Data Project from the Center of Educational Policy Research at Harvard University.
-The data is sythentic and is used to test different educational analytics.
+The data comes from the Strategic Data Project in the Center of Educational Policy Research at Harvard University.
+The data is sythentic and is used to test different educational analytic techniques.

 In the case of this project, the data is the form of an `.csv` file, but can be updated to directly pull from SQL database.

 The data was loaded and variables were selected based on the revelant research of high school dropouts.
-These are the 16 variables and `hs_diploma` is the target variable.
+These are 16 variables and `hs_diploma` is the target variable.

 Data columns (total 16 columns):
 | # |  Column               |Non-Null Count  |Dtype